 – Give your gift immediately.
 Wait until the end of the visit or until the atmosphere is more comfortable before you give your gift.

-- Something from your home country is always a good idea to give as a gift to Japanese people.
-English tea, Scotch whiskey, shortbread biscuits, jam and conserves and any other suitable gift that you may not be able to puchase in Japan are all good ideas.
+– Something from your home country is a good idea to give as a gift to Japanese people.
+English tea, Scotch whiskey, shortbread biscuits, jam and conserves and any other suitable gift that you may not be able to puchase in Japan for example.

 As Japanese culture has a focus on giving and receiving gifts, you will find many different types of gift shops in Japan all selling a wide variety of traditional items.

-If you are looking for a gift for a non-Japanese friend, why not treat them to a Japanese gift?
+If you are looking for a gift for a non-Japanese friend, why not treat them to a Japanese gift from Japan Centre?
+We have a large range of gifts, from food and drinks, to books and beauty items.
+Available both in-store or on our website.